-In partnership with the National Park Service & Juan Bautista de Anza National Historic Trail, and the Santa Cruz Valley National Heritage Area the Desert Youth Heritage Project aims to connect 8 Sonoran Desert interns to Place, the Natural World, and Community.
-Interns will participate in exploration, storytelling, and reflection to engage in a self-actualization process that showcases the diverse, intersectional, and environmental realities of our cultural heritage and wild and urban ecosystems.
+In partnership with the National Park Service & Juan Bautista de Anza National Historic Trail, and the Santa Cruz Valley National Heritage Area the Desert Youth Heritage Project is recruiting 8 Sonoran Desert interns to explore Place, the Natural World, and Community through exploration, storytelling, and reflection to engage in a process that showcases the diverse, intersectional, and environmental realities of our cultural heritage and wild and urban ecosystems.

 Adventure & Learning: